You have turned-in this assignment. You can review the lesson and see your previous answers.

 Thank you for that, Izzy.

-I hope you enjoyed sharing what you thought was the most powerful quote in his poem.
+I hope you enjoyed sharing what you thought was the most powerful quote in this poem.

-Weren't we spoiled for choice?
-This poem was filled with such mighty powerful imagery.
+Weren't we (indistinct) her choice, this poem was filled with such mighty powerful imagery.

-In our lesson exploring imagery in "London" by William Blake, we've covered the following.
+In our lesson, Exploring Imagery in "London" by William Blake, we have covered the following.

 Imagery refers to the use of language that evokes vivid mental pictures in the reader's mind.